Ceachi/Self-Driving-Car-Finding-Lane-Lines/writeup_template.md

 ### 1. Objectives

+The concepts used from Computer Vision to implement this projects are: Color Selection, Grayscaling, Gaussian smoothing, Canny Edge Detection, Region of Interest Mask, Implementing a Hough Transform on Edge Detected Image.<br/>

 My pipeline consisted of 7 steps: <br/>
 * STEP 1: I converted the images to gray scale;
 * STEP 2: To reduce the noise in the image, I applied Gaussian Blur method, using kernel_size = 5;